martin-nikolov/Telerik-Academy/README.md

 | [Projects](#desktop)                                                        | [Projects](#web-development)                        |

 # About me
-- Top Telerik Software Academy student ranked in the Top 1% in more than 12 courses.
+- Top student at Telerik Software Academy ranked in the Top 1% in more than 12 courses.
 - Top 1% worldwide and Top 1% in Bulgaria C# ranked user according GitHub Open Source Community. - https://goo.gl/UwZK3s

 Announcements: